Mazin-Ibrahim/book-store/README.md

 ## Overview

 This is a simple Book Store application built in Go.
-The project is created as part of my learning journey to understand Hexagonal Architecture and web application development.
+The project is created as part of my learning journey to understand Hexagonal Architecture and Go development principles.

 ## Features
 - **Hexagonal Architecture:** Encourages clean code and scalability.